dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

 With that said, if the device doesn't work, the problem is almost certainly in your code or your understanding.
 Did you hook up to the right power?
 Did you off-by-one miscount a pin or use a loose jumper?
 Did you mistype an address?
 A register name?
-Not wait for initialation to complete?
+Not wait for initialization to complete?
 Write a bunch of code all-at-once and expect it to work?
 For some reason, many people immediately blame hardware.
 Hardware does go bad.
-But it's a good chance the bug is in your code, just like all the preceeding yesterdays,
+But it's a good chance the bug is in your code, just like all the preceding yesterdays,

 --------------------------------------------------------------------